-Prior to being the head coach at Eastfield College, Fletcher had a two year stint at McLennan Community College.
-The two seasons at McLennan, Fletcher helped to guide McLennan back to a National Power House.
+Prior to being the head coach at Eastfield College, Fletcher had a two year stint at McLennan Community College during which Fletcher helped to guide McLennan back to a National Power House.
 In 2003-2004 the Highlanders boasted of a record of 26-6 and a number eighteen ranking in the National Poll.
-In 2004-2005 season the Highlanders went 23-8 and defeated the eventual National Champions by 17 points on a neutral site.
+In 2004-2005 the Highlanders went 23-8 and defeated the eventual National Champions by 17 points on a neutral site.
 That year McLennan was ranked number nineteen in the National Poll.
 Players from those teams went to four years universities such as: University of Cincinnati, Marshall University, Boise State, Jacksonville University, Sam Houston State, UT-San Antonio and others.

-Prior to the first stint at Eastfield College Fletcher was at Angelo State University.
-Fletcher served as a graduate assistant coach from 1999-2001 for his alma mater, Fletcher helped guide ASU to the Championship of the Lone Star Conference South Division and an appearance in the NCAA Division II National Tournament in 2001.
+Prior to the first stint at Eastfield College from 2001-2003 Fletcher was at Angelo State University.
+He served as a graduate assistant coach from 1999-2001 for his alma mater and helped guide ASU to the Championship of the Lone Star Conference South Division and an appearance in the NCAA Division II National Tournament in 2001.

-Fletcher’s teaching experience includes a year at Angelo State, ten years at Eastfield and two years at McLennan.
+Fletcher’s teaching experience includes a year at Angelo State, eleven years at Eastfield and two years at McLennan.
 Fletcher played shooting guard for two seasons at Angelo State University.

-He received a Bachelor degree in Kinesiology with a Minor in English from Angelo State in 1999 and his Master’s degree in Kinesiology from Angelo State University in May of 2002.
+He received a Bachelor’s degree in Kinesiology with a Minor in English from Angelo State in 1999 and his Master’s degree in Kinesiology from Angelo State University in May of 2002.